madetech/handbook/guides/it/laptop_replacements.md

 - Systemagic will then arrange to send you a new laptop.

-- Once you've finished transferring any information from your old laptop you need to either send it back to Systemagic or arrange to drop it off with a member of the Ops Team in the London office.
+- Once you've finished transferring any information from your old laptop you need to either send it back to Aura or arrange to drop it off with a member of the Ops Team in the London office.
 For either method please can you ensure:
 - That the device is clean (no stickers)
 - That the charger is included
-- There is a note with your name on it so that Systemagic can identify who it’s from.
+- There is a note with your name on it so that Aura can identify who it’s from.

 If you are posting the laptop you need to ensure it’s suitably packaged and has plenty of padding to ensure a safe return.
 Send it with tracking and insurance to the following address:

 <pre>
-Systemagic
+Aura Technology
-The Old Gas Warehouse
+1-2 Trinity Court
-Frome Road
+Brunel Road
-Bradford on Avon
+Totton
-Wiltshire
+Southampton
-BA15 1HA
+SO40 3WX
 </pre>

 We recommend using the following methods to send the laptop and charger to Systemagic: